open-telemetry/semantic-conventions/docs/database/database-spans.md

 - operations such as SQL SELECT, INSERT, UPDATE, DELETE, and other commands
 - operation targets such as collections and database names

-Instrumentation MAY include additional details as long as summary remains relatively short and its cardinality remains low comparing to the `db.query.text`.

 The instrumentation SHOULD parse the query and extract a list of operations and targets from the query.
 It SHOULD set `db.query.summary` attribute to the value formatted in the following way: